dmac/fezzik/README.md

 The `host_task` method is similar to Rake's `task` in functionality, but has a slightly different API due to its additional options.
 A host task is defined with a name some (optional) options.
 The three primary ones are `:args`, `:deps`, and `:roles`. `:args` and `:deps` correspond to Rake's task arguments and task dependencies, and `:roles` is a Fezzik-specific option explained later.
-There are also three additional options which control how host tasks run concurrently:
+There are also three additional options which can be passed to [Weave](https://github.com/cespare/weave), Fezzik's underlying ssh library, by specifying them in a `:weave_options` hash.
+They control how host tasks run concurrently:

-- `:num_threads`: the number of threads used to run this task in parallel; defaults to 10.
+- `:num_threads`: The number of threads used to run this task in parallel, or `:unlimited` to use a thread for every host.
+Defaults to 10.
-- `:serial`: whether to process the command for each connection one at a time; defaults to false
+- `:serial`: Whether to process the command for each connection one at a time.
+Defaults to false.
-- `:batch_by`: if set, group the connections into batches of no more than this value
+- `:batch_by`: If set, group the connections into batches of no more than this value.

 A Rake task that looks like this: